 The rat knew, as soon as it woke up, that it was in port.
 The sharp tang of ocean air had been replaced by the enticing aroma of the town middens.
 The roll of the ship in response to the long sea swells had been superseded by the gentler but less predictable movements of a ship at anchor on the River Tyne.
-It was time to . . .
+It was time to head . . .

-Our columns and editorials are free, along with a few other items, but almost all stories and all downloads are paid only.
+If you're not already a subscriber you need to know that our columns and editorials are free, along with a few other items, but almost all stories and all downloads are paid only.

 - The Grantville Gazette Staff